Certificate

 Course structure

-The Graduate Certificate in Managing Youth Self-Harm and Suicide is a part-time 12-month course, consisting of four subjects.
-You must complete all four to earn this qualification.
+The Graduate Certificate in Managing Youth Self-Harm and Suicide is a 50-credit point program.
+It is designed to be undertaken part-time over one year.
+You must complete four core subjects, each worth 12.5 points.

 Workload